Programs

 The Partnership Working Group has over 200 partners from multiple different sectors across cities, towns, provinces, and the nation.
 Current members come from Industry (developers, architects, landscape architects and designers, planning firms), Multiple Levels of Government (municipal, regional, provincial, and federal), Academia, Health Care Organizations and Health Professionals (Geriatricians, Family Physicians, Nurses, Public Health Inspectors, Dietitians), Professional and Trade Organizations (eg. Canadian Home Builders Association, Canadian Institute of Planners, Alberta Professional Planners Institute, Infill Development in Edmonton Association (IDEA)), Community Organizations (eg. Edmonton Federation of Community Leagues and individual community leagues).

-- Healthy Community Guidelines Subcommittee - over 100 partners are currently working together to create a document with strategies to plan, design, develop, build, renovate, and maintain healthier and safer housing and neighbourhoods for supporting active living, healthy food and beverage access, and social connections.
-Subgroups work together on strategies for: Neighbourhoods and Streets, Healthier Buildings, Healthy Food Environments, Social Connections, and Smaller and Rural Municipalities.
-The Guidelines are anticipated to be completed later in 2021.
+• Healthy Community Guidelines Subcommittee - over 100 partners have worked together to create a document with practically feasible strategies to plan, design, develop, build, renovate, and maintain healthier and safer housing and neighbourhoods for supporting active living, healthy food and beverage access, and social connections.
+Scientific evidence reviews have also been conducted on these strategies in the Guidelines.
+Subgroups have worked together on strategies for: Neighbourhoods and Streets, Healthier Buildings, Healthy Food Environments, Social Connections, Smaller and Rural Municipalities, Indigenous Health and Wellbeing, and People of All Abilities.
+The Guidelines have been completed and released in 2023.
+See the Healthy Community Guidelines webpage for more information.
+They are also available at www.uab.ca/hcg.

-- Research and Evaluation Subcommittee - multiple faculties at University of Alberta and other universities are giving inputs into Housing for Health research projects as well as working together to identify new areas for expanded research.
+• Research and Evaluation Subcommittee - multiple faculties at University of Alberta and other universities have given inputs into Housing for Health research projects and have been working together to identify new areas for expanded research.
+Please see Publications webpage for the list of publications.

-- Conference Planning Subcommittee - interested partners join this subcommittee to help plan the Annual Fit Cities Fit Towns Conferences.
+• Conference Planning Subcommittee - interested partners have joined this subcommittee to help plan the three Annual Fit Cities Fit Towns Canada Conferences in 2021, 2022, and 2023.

 COMMUNITY ENGAGEMENT